Common Questions About Coaching

 Most people aren’t looking to reinvent their lives.
 They’re looking for steadier footing and a way to follow through on what matters within the lives they’re already living.

-I work with adults who are navigating their ADHD and executive function challenges; people who feel stuck in patterns of overwhelm, inconsistent follow-through, or mental overload.
+I work with adults who are navigating ADHD and executive function challenges; people who feel stuck in patterns of overwhelm, inconsistent follow-through, or mental overload.
 Coaching offers a clear-eyed, consistent process for understanding what’s keeping you stuck and putting the right supports in place.

 “If you have ADHD, there are several reasons why it is difficult for you to accomplish things, and none of them have to do with laziness or not trying hard enough.”